upenn-embedded/final-project-website-submission-f25-t31-f25-404-not-found/README.md

   Subjectively, the speaker array provided sufficient volume to emulate an actual practice drum pad environment.
 Estimated output was around 60 dB, adequate for indoor use.

 - Wearability & Comfort\
   The hand nodes were lightweight and comfortable.
-The foot module—without the LCD—was even lighter.
+The foot module without the LCD was even lighter.
 The addition of a handheld power-bank “drumstick” increased realism without adding fatigue.

 - IMU Responsiveness\
   The IMU on each node reliably detected the downward motion.
 The 1.8 g threshold proved to be a good tradeoff between sensitivity and noise rejection, requiring no major retuning.